Skip to Main Content

 Key takeaways

-• Maintenance, storage, and insurance can add thousands of dollars in annual expenses that need to be accounted for before purchasing a boat.
+• Maintenance, storage and insurance can add thousands of dollars in annual expenses that need to be accounted for before purchasing a boat.

 • Consider your budget and credit score, among other factors, before applying for a loan.

 Americans spend over $49 billion annually on boats, marine products and services.
 It’s safe to say we love boating.
 However, owning a boat is an expensive endeavor.
-Beyond the sticker price, maintenance costs, insurance and other extras can set you back by several thousand more a year.
+Beyond the sticker price, there are maintenance costs, insurance and other extras that can set you back by several thousand more a year.
+Buying a boat can be a fun investment, but consider these factors before applying for a loan.

 5 factors to consider before applying for a boat loan